Alexandr1123212545/pars-HDrezka/README.md

 7. Run script!

-As a result, you get a JSON file.
+As a result, you get a "movies.json" file.
 Each block describes one movie and contains information about its title, release year, country of production, genre, and a link to the movie's page on the website.